Support at Home

 Support at Home aims to provide more effective in-home aged care to support older people to stay independent and at home for longer.

-The Support at Home Program will include:
+The Support at Home Program includes:

 • Eight support levels: with funding up to approximately $77,709 per year, plus short-term pathways and services